Free Budapest Walking Tour by JetSettingFools.com

 The vast Great Market Hall, Budapest, Hungary

-There had long been Jewish people living in Budapest – and by the 20th century, Jews made up nearly a quarter of the Budapest population.
+There had long been Jewish people living in Budapest – and by the 20th century, Jews made up nearly a quarter of the population.

-The Ghetto only existed for two months before the Red Army liberated Budapest.
-During that time, Jews were killed, died of disease and sent to concentration camps, diminishing the Budapest Jewish population of 200,000 citizens to just 70,000.
+The Ghetto existed for two months before the Red Army liberated Budapest.
+During that time, Jews were killed, died of disease and sent to concentration camps, diminishing the Jewish population of 200,000 citizens to just 70,000.

 Dohany Street Synagogue